radical-cybertools/workflow-mini-apps/README.md

 WF Mini-app facilitate experimentation, understand workflow (distinct from application) performance​

-We will develop 2 WF mini-apps:
+We develop 2 WF mini-apps:

  - WF1: Scalable Adaptive Learning Learning (ExaLearn)​

  - WF2: DeepDriveMD​

-ExaLearn mini-app implementation will use Radical enTK and two mini tasks.
+ExaLearn mini-app implementation:

 - Task1: Data Generation
     - Does a random matrix multiplication and prints the result to a file